-- While Bogarde and Reiziger have license to attack forward, they are no where near as gung ho as they have been in previous matches, compensating more for the quality France have going forward.
+While Bogarde and Reiziger have license to attack forward, they are no where near as gung ho as they have been in previous matches.
+On this occasion compensating more for the quality France have going forward in transition.

-- Even with Cocu naturally left sided, his movements mirrored Jordi Cruyff, both of whom wanted to attack by making diagonal movements centrally and pitching up between the lines.
+Even with Cocu naturally left sided, his movements mirrored Jordi Cruyff on the right, both of whom wanted to attack by making diagonal movements and attacking centrally.

-- Bergkamp does his best work in this free role position, popping up to create chances for others in and around the box, as well as being there to finish chances himself.
+Bergkamp does his best work in this free role position, popping up to create chances for others, as well as being there to finish chances himself.

-- France would continue with a very solid defend first mentality, using their structure to force the ball wide and cause a turn over and then exploit the spaces given to them on the counter.
+France would continue on with a set up that had served them well in the group stages.
+They operate within a very conservative defend first mentality, using their structure to force the ball wide and cause a turn over before exploiting the spaces given to them on the counter.

 WHAT DO THE NUMBERS TELL US?